FlipsideCrypto/solana-models/models/descriptions/inner_index.md

 {% docs inner_index %}

-Location of the instruction within an instruction's (event) inner instruction
+The position of the inner instruction or event within the list of inner instructions for a given transaction.
+Used to order and reference nested instructions.
+Indexing starts at 0 for the first inner instruction.
 {% enddocs %}